harpowned/not-so-dumb-home/README.md

 # Not-so-dumb-home
 Because I wouldn't go as far as to call it smart..

-Not-so-dumb-home 2.0 is in development, it's NOT READY!

 # Description and features
  Not-so-dumb-home is the core of a small home automation project, with the following features:
  - Automatic control of a thermostat